daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 “*Only when your product is 10x better can you offer the customer transparent superiority.*”

-Executives will be far more excited about investing in your AI/ML integration if you can make 10x technology – just like startup VCs.
+Executives will be far more excited about investing in your AI/ML integration if you create technology with 10x innovation potential – just like VC investors in technology.

 <br><br>